 Registration fees vary widely.
 The bad news: If your child sustains an injury / illness or is otherwise unable to play, you are stuck having paid the registration fee.
 Travel, provided tickets haven’t already been purchased, can be money saved.
 Equipment, provided it still fits, will still be available to use when your volleyball player is healthy.
 However, the registration fee, which is the most expensive cost?
 That’s gone.

 The good news: That doesn’t have to be the case.
 With volleyball registration insurance from Sports Refund, if your athlete can’t play, you don’t pay.
 Simple as that.

 How Affordable Is Sports Refund?

-Registration fees for AAU, League, Club, and Travel volleyball programs are thousands of dollars.
+Registration fees for AAU, Club, and Travel volleyball programs are thousands of dollars.
 And, leagues have a strict “No Refund” policy, meaning that if your volleyball player gets hurt or can’t play, you’ve lost the initial registration fee.